 In addition to teaching he also composed music to be played by the school's orchestra and choir, and he also performed with them.
 His fame spread across Venice, Italy and Europe, helped in part by the publication of some of his works.
 His growing reputation as a violinist and composer gave him a degree of independence from the school.
 Provided he continued to compose for them, he had the freedom to accept other commissions and to travel to other artistic cities in Europe to play and promote his music.
 Vivaldi was later promoted to the post of Music Director of the Institution.

-In later life having retired from the orphanage, his fame diminished and like a number of other composers, he died a pauper.
-He was buried outside of the city walls, and a young Joseph Haydn was one of 6 boy choristers who sang at his funeral.
-Vivaldi's music had fallen out of fashion, and it wasn't until a revival of interest in Baroque music during the 19th Century that his name and some of his works became better known by composers of the day.
+In later life having retired from the orphanage, his fame diminished and like a number of other composers, he died a pauper and was buried outside of the city walls.
+Vivaldi's music had fallen somewhat out of fashion, and it wasn't until a revival of interest in Baroque music during the 19th Century that his name and some of his works became better known by composers of the day.
 Vivaldi's strongest revival with concert audiences did not come until the 20th century when many more of his scores were released from a private hands, and his "Four Seasons" became firmly established as a popular favourite.
 Music from these concertos was used extensively in the TV Series "Casanova" shown in 1971 set in Venice (a few decades after Vivaldi's death) and starring Frank Finlay in the title role.
 The music was again used in the 1981 romantic comedy movie "The Four Seasons" written by and starring Alan Alda.
 In 1989 Nigel Kennedy released his interpretation of The Four Seasons, generally faster-paced than previous recordings, and this album sold more than 2 million copies making it one of the most successful classical recordings ever.
-Performances are planned for all of these works.

 Vivaldi himself was influenced by the dominant forms performed in Italy at the time, especially the music of Corelli.
 Vivaldi himself has been criticised because many of 400+ concertos were predictable in style, but some of these concertos clearly demonstrate the composer's willingness to indulge in experimentation and innovation.
 Some of his concertos are clearly programmatic in nature, meaning that they tell a story in music.
 His Four Seasons is an obvious example because they contain storms, bird calls, and other evocative events that help to convey the different moods of the 4 seasons of the year.
 These programmatic notes have been written into the relevant parts of the score, so the composer's intention are very clear.
 Some of his other concertos for Violin and Flute are also programmatic.